Luthfi-Adhiya/Multimedia/Multimedia.md

 multimedia disampaikan secara online, penyampaiannya tidak perlu pasif, cara itu dari CD-ROM: hal-hal dapat terjadi pada saat pengiriman akhir; misalnya, kueri basis data dapat dieksekusi._

+# **HISTORICAL CONTEXT**

+**KONTEKS SEJARAH**

+Compared with established forms such as film or the novel, multimedia is still in its earliest days.
+The CD-ROM specification was published in 1985, with drives appearing on desktop machines from about 1989; the World Wide Web became publicly available outside CERN at the start of 1992, in the form of a line-based browser giving access to a handful of servers; by January 1997, when the HTML 3.2 specification was adopted as a World Wide Web Consortium Recommendation, audio and video were only supported in Web pages through the use of proprietary extensions.
+We have become so accustomed to the high speed of technological change in computing that multimedia is already seen as an established feature of the computing landscape.
+But, on the time-scale of cultural change, it has barely arrived.

+_Dibandingkan dengan bentuk-bentuk mapan seperti film atau novel, multimedia masih dalam masa-masa awalnya.
+Spesifikasi CD-ROM diterbitkan pada tahun 1985, dengan drive muncul di mesin desktop dari sekitar tahun 1989; World Wide Web menjadi tersedia untuk umum di luar CERN pada awal tahun 1992, dalam bentuk browser berbasis garis yang memberikan akses ke beberapa server; pada Januari 1997,ketika spesifikasi HTML 3.2 diadopsi sebagai World Wide Web
+Rekomendasi Konsorsium, audio dan video hanya didukung di halaman Web melalui penggunaan ekstensi berpemilik.
+Kami punya menjadi begitu terbiasa dengan kecepatan tinggi perubahan teknologi di komputasi bahwa multimedia sudah dilihat sebagai fitur yang mapan dari lanskap komputasi.
+Tapi, pada skala waktu budaya perubahan, itu baru saja tiba._